 Dr Jenny Humphreys

-Dr Jenny Humphreys leads work package 1.1: Understanding the frequency and impact of rheumatic and MSK conditions in Salford.
-Jenny is a practising rheumatologist at Manchester Royal Infirmary.
+Dr Jenny Humphreys leads work package 1.1: understanding the occurrence and progression of arthritis and other muscle and joint conditions.
+Jenny is a practising consultant rheumatologist at Manchester Royal Infirmary.

 Dr Jennifer Humphreys MRCP, PhD | The University of Manchester